Skip to content

 Four signals it’s a ProAdvisor call.

-15240 alongside 15215, 15243, or 15276 in the same week strongly suggests broader update infrastructure issues — corrupted Internet Explorer installation, .NET Framework damage, or QuickBooks installation problems — rather than separate isolated errors.
-ProAdvisor diagnostic finds the common root.
+15240 alongside 15215, 15243, or 15276 in the same week suggests broader update-infrastructure issues — corrupted Internet Explorer, .NET Framework damage, or QuickBooks installation problems — rather than separate isolated errors.
+A diagnostic finds the common root.

 Less urgent than PS038 (paycheck transmission), but still real.
-If quarterly tax filing deadlines or year-end payroll work are approaching and updated tax tables can’t be installed, the timing case for ProAdvisor escalation strengthens.
+If quarterly tax-filing deadlines or year-end payroll work are approaching and updated tax tables can’t be installed, the timing case for escalation strengthens.

-If the standard fixes pointed toward Internet Explorer or .NET Framework issues you don’t want to modify directly — reasonably, since both are deep Windows components — a ProAdvisor handles the component-level repair safely.
+If the standard fixes pointed toward Internet Explorer or .NET Framework issues you’d rather not modify directly — reasonably, since both are deep Windows components — a ProAdvisor handles the component-level repair safely.

 When standard fixes hit their limit